-The Provider and Pharmacy Directory lists our network providers.
+The Provider and Pharmacy Directory lists our current network providers.
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.

 You may be required to use network providers to get your medical care and services.
 If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Providence Medicare Flex Group Plan + Rx (HMO-POS) authorizes use of out-of-network providers.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Providence Medicare Choice + Rx (HMO-POS) authorizes use of out-of-network providers.

-As a member of Providence Medicare Flex Group Plan + Rx (HMO-POS), you may use your Point-of-Service (POS) option to receive care from out-of-network providers.
+As a member of Providence Medicare Choice + Rx (HMO-POS), you may use your Point-of-Service (POS) option to receive care from out-of-network providers.
 In this context, "out-of-network" refers to providers who are not contracted with our plan and, therefore, do not accept our payment and cost sharing as payment in full.
 This means your costs may be higher if you use out-of-network providers.
 Out-of-network providers must be Medicare certified.
 Unless you are receiving urgent or emergency care, services from Medicare-excluded or Medicare-opt-out providers are usually not covered by our plan.
 This includes services you may want to receive while temporarily out of the plan's service area.
 Please note that some services may still require prior authorization when received from out-of-network providers.
-Also, if you see a network specialist without a referral, you will be using your POS benefits, meaning your POS cost sharing will apply.
 Chapter 4, Section 2 explains how much you pay when using your POS benefits.